Diophantus: Arithmetica

-Arithmetica is the major work of Diophantus and the most prominent work on algebra in Greek mathematics.
-It is a collection of problems giving numerical solutions of both determinate and indeterminate equations.
-Of the original thirteen books of which Arithmetica consisted only six have survived, though there are some who believe that four Arabic books discovered in 1968 are also by Diophantus.
-Some Diophantine problems from Arithmetica have been found in Arabic sources.
+Arithmetica is the major work of Diophantus and the most prominent work on premodern algebra in Greek mathematics.
+It is a collection of 290 algebraic problems giving numerical solutions of determinate equations (those with a unique solution) and indeterminate equations.
+Arithmetica was originally written in thirteen books, but only six of them survive in Greek, while another four books survive in Arabic, which were discovered in 1968.
+The books in Arabic correspond to books 4 to 7 of the original treatise, while the Greek books correspond to books 1 to 3 and 8 to 10.